sempr-tk/rete/README.md

 ## Install

 This project is _mostly_ independent.
-The only external project you will need is the `pegmatite` parser library:
+The only dependencies are openssl (for a hash function -- shouldn't be too critical as it is probably installed on most systems anyway), and the `pegmatite` parser library:

 ```
 git clone git@git.ni.dfki.de:sempr/Pegmatite.git